#16 Workplace Training

 There are 2 basic ways to get college credit through workplace training.

 (1) Obtain college credit for a license, class, or seminar you’ve already taken (or plan to take.
-In this instance, the college credit is generally awarded by ACE, so you’ll have to place it on your ACE transcript.
-(How do I do that?)
+In this instance, the college credit is generally awarded by ACE, so you’ll have to place it on your Acclaim transcript.
 Since you may already hold a license or certification, you may already have college credit, you just have to get it formalized by ACE.

 (2) While working, take advantage of employer incentives like tuition reimbursement.
 In this instance, your company pays for your college (or part of it) in return for service, hours, or commitment.
 These kinds of programs are abundant but will vary greatly by employer.